Production of The Lord of the Rings film series: Animation and computer graphics visual effects

-Because they were turned to wraith-like versions of their former terrible selves, tall, slim actors wearing prosthetics and costumes were used to portray the Nazgûl or "Ringwraiths".
-Filmed on a studio set, the setting and appearances of the Ringwraiths were later edited to look chaotic and terrible.
-Though 2D effects were used to create the characters and atmosphere, 3D effects were utilized to create the final scenes we see in the film.
-Weathertop, the ancient ruin site in which the hobbits first encounter the Ringwraiths face-to-face, was filmed using computer graphics effects, but the action scenes were filmed in a studio.
-Later on, the scenes were merged using digital effects.
+Because the Nazgûl or Ringwraiths were turned to wraith-like versions of their former terrible selves, they were portrayed by tall, slim actors wearing prosthetics and costumes.
+Filmed on a studio set, the settings and appearances of the Ringwraiths were later edited to look chaotic and terrible.
+Besides Weathertop, many scenes in The Lord of the Rings trilogy were shot in this way, first by filming the scenery or set miniatures, then the actors on a green-screen studio set, and merging the two.
+In the Mines of Moria, Gandalf has a scene combined with computer graphics as he grapples with the Balrog as they fall to their deaths.

-Besides Weathertop, many of the other scenes in The Lord of the Rings trilogy were shot in this way, first by filming the scenery or set miniatures, then the actors on a green-screen studio set, and merging the two.
-An example of this is in the Mines of Moria, when the Fellowship is fighting the cave troll in Balin's Tomb, and again when the Fellowship is on the Khazad-dûm stairs and bridge.
-Gandalf has his own particular scene with computer graphics as he grapples with the Balrog as they fall to their deaths.
+Christoper Hery (ILM), Ken McGaugh and Joe Letteri (both Wētā and formerly ILM) received a 2003 Academy Award, Scientific or Technical for implementing the BSSRDF technique used for Gollum's skin in a production environment.

-Christoper Hery (ILM), Ken McGaugh and Joe Letteri (both Weta and previously ILM) received a 2003 Academy Award, Scientific or Technical for implementing the BSSRDF technique used for Gollum's skin in a production environment.
 Henrik Wann Jensen (Stanford University), Stephen Robert Marschner (Cornell University and previously Stanford University), and Pat Hanrahan (Stanford University) (but not the fourth coauthor Marc Levoy), who developed BSSRDF, won another the same year.

 Software

-Weta developed MASSIVE, a first-of-its-kind crowd simulation computer program used to create automatic battle sequences rather than individually animate every soldier.
-Stephen Regelous developed the system in 1996, originally to create the battle scenes for The Lord of the Rings.
-The system creates a large number of choices for each software agent to pick when inside a digital arena.
-Catherine Thiel provided the movements of each type of soldier, like the unique fighting styles (designed by Tony Wolf) or fleeing.
-To add to this, digital environments were also created for the simulations.
-MASSIVE also features Grunt, a memory-conservative special purpose renderer, which was used for scenes containing as many as 200,000 agents and several million polygons.
-The Pelennor Fields scene also contains "multi-body agents" in the form of a 5 × 5 grid of Orcs.
+Weta developed a variety of software approaches, including the MASSIVE crowd simulation for battle sequences, to create the many special effects used in the films.